 Maui Sugar Shop, Lahaina

 Most would agree that the whole point of eating baked goods is to, well, feel a bit wicked.
-Sugar, butter, cream, vanilla—particularly if it’s bourbon—work together to create scandalously delicious treats (and something of a high from indulging).
+Sugar, butter, cream, and vanilla—particularly if it’s bourbon—work together to create scandalously delicious treats (and something of a high from indulging).

 But Maui Sugar Shop knows that removing a good deal of ingredients—including gluten, corn, synthetic dyes, and artificial flavors—can actually make a dessert taste superior.

 Using nearly 40 different types of organic flour—none of which contain gluten—this family-owned, west side bakery is a gluten-free, vegan, and Paleo-eater’s paradise.
 Their mouthwatering cupcakes range in flavors from strawberry cheesecake to pineapple rum (with a bunch of lickety-split choices in between), while their fresh-baked pies run the gamut from lilikoi chiffon to chocolate mac nut.
 Angling for something saltier?
 Pizza, sandwiches, and frittatas are also offered, as well as one of the finest vegetable quiches on the island.

 Keep in mind, they are now DELIVERY ONLY! email@example.com